 Ultimately, it came down to providing the best possible experience for our employees, our partners, our clients — and their customers.

-We know that when workers have time to rest and recharge, they’re more efficient, collaborative, and creative.
+At Brightly, we know that when workers have time to rest and recharge, they’re more efficient, collaborative, and creative.
 Numerous studies conducted over the years back this up, including one from Iceland, which ran from 2015 through 2019.
 The study observed 2,500 people who worked between 35-36-hour weeks with no reduction in salary.

 Employees reported less burnout, reduced stress, and better health.
 All of this equates to happier, more productive employees, which, in turn, produce better business outcomes.